-The purpose of this social media policy is to provide guidance to qualified, trainee lipspeakers and consumers of lipspeaker service, making recommendations on how to conduct themselves online.
+The purpose of this social media policy is to provide guidance to qualified and trainee lipspeakers, making recommendations on how they should conduct themselves online.
 The lines between personal and professional social media activity can sometimes become blurred and we hope that these guidelines will assist.

-The popularity of social media has soared in recent years, providing a more accessible platform for hearing, deaf and hard of hearing community.
-Whilst the written word can be seen as a revelations and more inclusive format, cyberspace can also be a dangerous place.
-Social media has proven to be a tool of social change, where people can freely engage and express themselves, but unfortunately sometimes people behave very differently than they would in a face-to-face setting.
+The popularity of social media has soared in recent years, providing a more accessible platform for hearing, deaf and hard of hearing communities.
+Social media has proven to be a tool of social change, where people can freely engage and express themselves.
+Unfortunately, sometimes people behave very differently in this forum than they would in a face-to-face setting.

-This guide is intended to outline what potentially is, and is not acceptable behavior, whilst ultimately upholding the professional reputation of lipspeakers.
-It should be read in conjunction with ALS and NRCPD code of conduct.
+This guide is intended to outline what potentially is, and is not acceptable behaviour, when using social media, in order to maintain the professional reputation of lipspeakers.
+It should be read in conjunction with the ALS www.lipspeaking.co.uk

-Social media moves fast and is evolving all the time, therefore this is a living document, that will require frequent updates.
+Social media moves fast and is evolving all the time, therefore this is a living document which will require frequent updates.

 What is social media?

-Social media refers collectively, but not limited to, the use of any online or mobile form of communication e.g. Websites, forums, blogs, vlogs, texts, Twitter, Instagram, Facebook, Snapchat, LinkedIn, Tumbir and You Tube etc.
+Social media refers collectively, but is not limited to, the use of any online or mobile form of communication e.g. websites, forums, blogs, vlogs, texts, Twitter, Instagram, Facebook, Snapchat, LinkedIn, Tumblr and You Tube.

 Social media is an effective way to raise the awareness of lipspeakers and reach a wider audience instantly.
 Used appropriately, it can significantly enhance our profession.
-However, anyone using social media should do so with caution and needs to consider the impact of their posting, along with its affect on our profession.
-Before we type, before we post, before we respond, we all need to spend a little more time and T H I N K … is it true? – @AntiBullyingPro
+However, anyone using social media should do so with caution.
+We need to consider the impact of our posting, along with its effect on our profession.
+Before we type, before we post, before we respond, we all need to spend a little more time and T H I N K. Is it:

-Social media can be an ideal platform in which to promote awareness, share industry news, resources, CPD opportunities, building professional relationships, networking and promote accessible events.
+Social media can be an ideal platform through which to promote awareness, share industry news, resources and CPD opportunities, build professional relationships, network and promote accessible events.

 – Always maintain a high level of professionalism when using social media.

-– Online posts, comments and texts etc., should be factual and truthful.
+– Online posts, comments and texts should be factual and truthful.

-– Be mindful of the effects your posting would have on others.
+– Be mindful of the effects your posting will have on others.

 – Only post what you would say in a face-to-face meeting.